rachelmkalt/0819-demo/docs/INTRODUCTION 👋/getting-started.md

 <br />

-Anything that's available as an offline audio guide will be <Highlight>highlighted in light blue</Highlight> across Owlbert's Journeys API documentation, while anything that can be downloaded as transcript for reading is <Highlight color="lightgreen">highlighted in light green.</Highlight>
+Anything that's available as an offline audio guide will be <Highlight>hello world!</Highlight> across Owlbert's Journeys API documentation, while anything that can be downloaded as transcript for reading is <Highlight color="lightgreen">highlighted in light green.</Highlight>

 # Take Owlbert in Your Pocket